Here’s a reminder of all the healthy little things you probably couldn’t find time to do this week.

 According to the Kaiser Family Foundation, the average child spends seven hours a day plugged into some form of media.

 While some studies have shown the impact of staring at a glowing screen for hours at a time, we’re still learning about the overarching effects of modern living and portable technology.
-Studies have shown that excessive technology use can disrupt your sleep, not give you enough time to recover from stress, as well as make you a bit of a jerk.
+Studies have shown that excessive technology use can disrupt your sleep, not give you

 Instead of answering yet another email after you read this, maybe you should put your phone down, close your laptop, and enjoy the world around you.